Then Came You (2020 film)

 Then Came You is a 2020 American romantic comedy film directed by Adriana Trigiani, from a screenplay by Kathie Lee Gifford.
 It stars Craig Ferguson, Gifford, Ford Kiernan, Phyllida Law and Elizabeth Hurley.

 The film was theatrically released in the United States on September 30, 2020, by Vertical Entertainment.

-Synopsis
+Plot

-Annabelle, a lonely widow, plans a trip around the world, with her husband’s ashes in tow, to visit the places they loved in the movies.
-Eventually, she arrives at the Inn in Loch Lomond, run by Howard, a Scotsman (played by Ferguson).
+Annabelle, a lonely widow, plans a trip around the world, with her husband's ashes in tow, to visit the places they loved in the movies.
+Eventually, she arrives at the Inn near Loch Fyne, run by Howard, a Scotsman.
 In the first stop on her planned journey, the two meet and their lives are changed forever with a second chance at love.